Bye bye muddy bass

 So many types of applications

-Once you have solid walls, modal behavior becomes unavoidable, but the AVAA technology is incredibly effective in mitigating it.
+Soon as you have solid walls, modal acoustic behavior becomes unavoidable.
+The AVAA technology is incredibly effective in mitigating it.

 Why we created the AVAA technology.

 The birth of the AVAA technology idea occurred in the late 90s as we tested PSI Audio monitors in recording and mixing studios.
 We discovered significant variations in their performance from room to room.
-While some studios had proper acoustic treatment, many lacked absorption, leading to issues with room modes and imprecise low-end sound.
+While some studios had proper acoustic treatment, many lacked absorption, leading to issues with room modes and blurred and muddy low-end sound.

-In 2012, we seized the opportunity to launch the AVAA project with the support of two Swiss universities who backed the project for three years.
-We knew our goal, but the challenge was figuring out how to achieve it.
+In 2012, we seized the opportunity to launch the AVAA project with the support of two Swiss universities for three years.
+Our goal was clear but the challenge was figuring out how to achieve it.
 With the help of the best engineers in electronics and electro acoustics, we succeeded in creating this amazing active bass trap.

 Initially, we only intended to use our product to showcase our studio monitors.
 However, it quickly gained a positive reputation and interest skyrocketed.